– 310 mm | f/3,9 | ~1909 –

 The catalog page reproduced above gives the following specifications for this lens: 31 cm for focal length and, as per image size, it uses a standard format that was very popular in the late nineteenth and early twentieth centuries.
 It was called carte-album.
 However, it is not so easy to be sure today of what it means in centimeters.
 Henry Baden Pritchard wrote a very instructive book about photographic studios in Europe, in which he says that the carte-album was a roll-out to continental Europe and America, with a different name, of the cabinet format, created in London by Window and Grove studio in Baker Street.
 To follow that lead we would have to admit the carte-album as 108 by 165 mm ( 4 1⁄4 by 6 1⁄2 inches).
 A different account is given by Charles Fabre, in his Traité Encyclopédique from 1890, where, talking about cutting photographic paper for enlargements in standard sizes, he cites carte-album as 10 x 14 cm.
 As Hermagis and Fabre were both French, I will take Fabre’s view: 10 x 14 cm.
 This is not so important, but it’s interesting, especially for a Petzval type lens, to know what the manufacturer considered its useful area.
 Many contemporary photographers, delighted with Bokeh, use these lenses far beyond the manufacturers’ recommendations.
 Using then 10 x 14 cm, this results in an image circle of 17.20 cm.
 Using its focal length it gives at a viewing angle of 31 °.
 Reasonable for a Petzval type lens that normally has a sharp 15 to 20º area, according to Eder in his 1893 Ausführliches Handbuch der Photographie.
 The surroundings will present its distinctive blur.
 The illumination circle measured on ground glass having the lens without any diaphragm is ~ 26 cm.
 But the image deteriorates enormously in its periphery.

 The lens is very large and heavy, if we think about the size of the image it produces.
 The front element has 80 mm, the flange thread 98 mm and the overall length is 192 mm.
 It is not possible to mount it on a Linhof Tecknica 13×18 cm and hardly on old field type, folding, wooden and bellows cameras.
 I have a Thornton Pickard Royal Ruby 18×24 cm and despite the format much larger than the lens’ claim, it simply does not fit in front of the camera.
 It is therefore really conceived as a studio lens, for those cameras with squared bellows and a generous front to accommodate a lens board of at least 14×14 cm like the one in the picture above.
-I am building such a camera and hopefully will soon post images made with it.

 These Petzval type lenses, especially large lenses, are easy to disassemble and usually carry inscriptions written in pencil on the edge of the lenses.
 This information is useful in helping to confirm the authenticity of the lens and also, in the case of Hermagis, it is where we can find its manufacturing year.